 fbpx

 Welcome to Norway's Nordfjord, home of glaciers, summer skiing, hiking trails, and relaxation aplenty.
+Whether on a cruise or travelling independently, here’s how to spend your time in the Nordfjord.

-The village of Olden on the Nordfjord in Norway
+The village of Olden on the Nordfjord in Norway.

 Introducing the Nordfjord